anvlkv/polymathic-demo/content/docs/taxonomies.md

         ### Some title

         Content supports markdown
-      sort_by: title # default sort_by for pages when showing this taxonomy see available page variable here https://www.getzola.org/documentation/templates/pages-sections/
+      sort_by: path # default sort_by for pages when showing this taxonomy see available page variable here https://www.getzola.org/documentation/templates/pages-sections/
+      reverse: false # whether to apply | reverse filter to sorted pages
       terms: # order of terms, specify only top ones or all
         - Term name # select term by name for ordering
         - title: Another term # select term by name for ordering and customization